pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 * Business and IT need to work together
 ### *Key Takeaways*
 * IT exists to satisfy business requirements.
-  * Can't lways say no.
+  * Can't always say no.
 * "Deciding what not to do is just as important as deciding what to do."
 ### *Discussion Questions*
 * As BI "developers" we need to be aware of what we get the ops people into.